psu-efd/LWD_flow_resistance/README.md

 where $A_{projection}$ is the projected area of the LWD on the projection plane which is perpendicular to the flow direction.

-This paper deals with the question of how to parameterize the LWD-induced flow resistance using the drag coefficient $C_d$ and the Manning's $n$.
+This work deals with the question of how to parameterize the LWD-induced flow resistance using the Manning's $n$ and the drag coefficient $C_d$ (or anything equivalent).
 A modeler can choose to use either $C_d$ or Manning's $n$ to represent LWD flow resistance, which essentially are equivalent, though they come from different concept.

+The parameter values in this work are determined through the calibration process using the Gaussian Process Optimization.
+The calibration data are from flume experiments.

 ## Prerequisites